What is an Occupational Health Specialist?

 - Recommend measures to help protect workers from potentially hazardous work conditions

-- Investigate accidents to identify their causes and to determine how they might be prevented in the future.
+- Investigate accidents to identify their causes and to determine how they might be prevented in the future

-Specialists work to prevent harm not only to workers but also to property, the environment, and the public by inspecting workplaces for chemical, radiological, and biological hazards.
+Some occupational health specialists develop and conduct employee safety and training programs.
+These programs cover a range of topics, such as how to use safety equipment correctly and how to respond in an emergency.
+They work to prevent harm not only to workers but also to property, the environment, and the public by inspecting workplaces for chemical, radiological, and biological hazards.
 Specialists who work for governments conduct safety inspections and can impose fines.

-Environmental protection officers evaluate and coordinate storing and handling hazardous waste, cleaning up contaminated soil or water, and other activities that affect the environment.
+Environmental protection officers evaluate and coordinate storing and handling hazardous waste, cleaning up contaminated soil or water, and other activities that affect the environment

-Ergonomists consider the design of industrial, office, and other equipment to maximize workers' comfort, safety, and productivity.
+Ergonomists consider the design of industrial, office, and other equipment to maximize workers' comfort, safety, and productivity

-Health physicists work in locations that use radiation and radioactive material, helping to protect people and the environment from hazardous radiation exposure.
+Health physicists work in locations that use radiation and radioactive material, helping to protect people and the environment from hazardous radiation exposure

-Industrial hygienists identify workplace health hazards, such as lead, asbestos, noise, pesticides, and communicable diseases.
+Industrial hygienists identify workplace health hazards, such as lead, asbestos, noise, pesticides, and communicable diseases

 Loss prevention specialists work for insurance companies.
 They inspect the facilities that are insured and suggest improvements to prevent losses.